6 Proven Ways to Learn Self Defense

 Big guys are generally intimidating, which is an advantage in street-fight situations.
 Unfortunately, there are no classes on how to get bigger.
 You need to eat and gain mass.

 And the thing is, even the best technique is easy to beat with brute force.
-You need to have some baseline of strength.
+It would be best if you had some baseline of strength.
 Join a weightlifting class to grow some mass.
 After all, you will also need raw, primal strength to toss people around.
 If you can’t do that, all martial arts techniques won’t save you.

 5) Consistency in Training

-You must also be super consistent in your training.
+It would be best if you also were super consistent in your training.
 Learning self-defense doesn’t just happen overnight.
-You must regularly be consistent in all your efforts, whether it’s weight lifting or strength training.
+It would be best if you regularly were consistent in all your efforts, whether it’s weight lifting or strength training.
 Stop procrastinating and get to work.

 6) Learn Deep Breathing